skathuria29/shield-maidens-mh/README.md

 ## Overview

 ### What's the problem?
 There is a mismatch between the supply and demand in the mental health space with **4000 mental health professionals for ~100 Mn people who suffer from mental health problems** in India as per a WHO report.
-Mental wellbeing is being further impacted due to the ongoing pandemic and lockdown aggravating the gap between demand and supply
+Mental wellbeing is being further impacted due to the ongoing pandemic and lockdown aggravating the gap between demand and supply.

 ### How can technology help?
 Due to the ongoing pandemic and stringent social distancing protocol, we are providing an Android App solution for **Mental Wellness** by